Revamping content discovery to increase engagement and unlock revenue

 9 participants

-Round 1: Baseline interviews with 3 GLAM enthusiasts on then-current website and low-fidelity mockups.
+• Round 1: Conducted baseline interviews with 3 users on the existing Explore page and low-fidelity mockups.

 Low-Fi of Add Listing in Round 1